AjaanulfaM/oop-ca2-theo-picar/README.md

-IMPORTANT: Final version of all questions in the file will be in the group repository sent to Moodle
+IMPORTANT: Final version of all questions in the file will be in the group repository sent to Moodle.
+The questions here are like 95% done.
+They are cleaned up and refractored directly in the group repository